-This month, countries in Central America from Guatemala to Costa Rica celebrate the bicentennial of our independence.
+From Guatemala to Costa Rica in Central America, all countries celebrated the bicentennial of the independence.
 During this time, we see images of yellowed papers with manuscripts that are almost impossible to read, news about dates from a long time ago, phrases, reflections and paintings of people that we often don’t know how to recognize.

 To clear up all our doubts, we spoke with philologist and genealogist Mauricio Melendez, and we distanced ourselves a little from what happened in Cartago 200 years ago so that he could explain to us what was happening then in the province that we now know as Guanacaste.
 But first we have to answer another question.